the King of Cups

 I turned over this card and promptly, inexplicably started crying.
 I didn't even know what the king of cups represented!
 Looking at this image of a person holding a cup, on a floating stone platform in the ocean, I thought "he is holding emotional space for everyone."
 And then...
 "I am holding emotional space for everyone."
 I had a good cathartic cry.

 My mother was in hospice when I pulled the king of cups as my next painting to dive into, and my brother was staying in our driveway in his vanlife van.
 My son was graduating and moving across the country to start his doctorate.
 My youngest was moving out after finishing their first year of college.
-And my husband's job was turning into a torturous grind where he had to choose integrity over making more money.
+And my husband's job, that he loved, was turning into a moral dilemma where he had to choose integrity over making more money.
 I was feeling old.
 When I looked in the mirror I didn't recognize myself.
 Somehow I had miraculously aged wonderfully slowly until last year.
-But with the care then death of my good friend, and a few years of caring for Dimentia Mom who was going to die soon, sadness had pushed my face toward the earth.
+But with the care, then death of my good friend, and a few years of caring for Dementia Mom who was going to die soon, sadness had pushed my face toward the earth.
 My neck made me seem like family to the turkeys that liked to loiter on my roof.
-I had emotional whiplash.
+I had an emotional whiplash.

 Each sneaker wave hit me full force, trying to pull me out to sea, grasping at my hems with the gravity and cycles of an insane moon, stinging my eyes.
 Is that why I cried?
 I saw the image of the king as a lighthouse, guiding my ship through the storm, holding space.